addi90/offlinestore/README.md

-React VR Preview Package
+Offline store application

 Getting Started:

   1) Install Node.js (with a version ≥4)
   2) From this root directory, run `npm install`
-  3) When that completes, run `npm start` to launch the server
+  3) If you don't already have, install `npm i -g http-server`
-  4) Access the samples at http://localhost:8081/Samples
+  4) When that completes, run `webpack && http-server` to launch the server

-     or, run `npm run open` to open the page in your default browser
+TODO:

-Documentation for React VR can be found in this package at `docs/index.html`
+1. Integrate `webpack-hmr`